WilliamGiare/Astrophysics_Journal_CLub/README.md

-# Analysis-AJC
+# Analysis
-In this Repository you can find the Data and the Analysis for the Astrophysics Journal Club Meetings for the Academic year 2020/2021.
+In this Repository you can find the Data and the Analysis for the Sapienza Astrophysics Journal Club Meetings, Academic year 2020/2021.

 ## Audience enjoing the meetings